Over the last few weeks I've been sharing some projects from my son's "big boy" room!

 His room is nearly complete, and I'm finally ready to start showing it off.

-At the end of the month we'll put all of these projects together for the big reveal!
+On Saturday we'll put all of these projects together for the big reveal!

 Previous posts in this series: